rpapallas/nvim-tmux-commander/README.md

 Happy to accept contributions/pull requests to extend and improve this simple plugin.
 I am also open to feedback and requests for new features.
 Please open a GitHub issue for those.

+## TODO

+This is currently in very early stage development.
+Happy to receive feedback, PRs etc. Some things I plan to add/fix:

+- [ ] More robust runner pane handling.
+- [ ] Customisation via a config file (allowing a user to define customisation via the `opts` dictionary).
+For example, the pop-up dimensions, the runner pane dimensions etc.